idoziv12/IdoTask/README.md

 Blobs Count
 Files Count

-I have uploaded all the files to the githube so that it will be possible to follow my work,and I have also added to the link to the Resources Group.
+I have uploaded all the files to the github so that it will be possible to follow my work,and I have also added to the link to the Resources Group.

 Thank you very much, it was a challenging task!